sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 counters will be global.
 Otherwise, we have to copy the entire VNET object for each ENI that would be impossible.
 But you can get the counters meaning from the VNET context.

-Different ENI in peered VNET; need to have context on the ENI Counter for every other NIC, Mapping, and Peered VNET – and statically isolate each value (right now we rely on the fact that the mappings are not hit by different ENIs).
+Different ENI in peered VNET need to have context on the ENI counter for every other NIC.
+Mapping and Peered VNET and statically isolate each value (right now we rely on the fact that the mappings are not hit by different ENIs).
 At time of programming of ENI, we now we have to know..?

 ## Terminlogy